 Shop around for the best pricing for the service and quality that best fit your needs.
 With projected costs and a fundraising event budget, it is easier to understand how to determine ticket pricing and attendees needed to reach fundraising goals.

-2. Plan Your Fundraising Goal for the Tournament
+2. Plan the Fundraising Goal for the Tournament

 Once you research the tentative costs, the following projections should be determined: